 - Feb 15 1862 Civil War: Union General Ulysses S. Grant launches a major assault on Fort Donelson, TN. - Feb 15 1861 Civil War: Confederate States Peace Commission " The newly formed Congress of the Confederate States of America adopted a resolution empowering the President-elect Jefferson Davis to appoint a commission of three men to negotiate "friendly relations" with the federal government of the United States.
 On 25 FEB, newly inaugurated President Davis chose Martin J. Crawford of Georgia, John Forsyth of Alabama, and Andre B. Roman of Louisiana to serve as commissioners.
-On 27 FEB, President Davis wrote a letter to Abraham Lincoln, President-elect of the United States, introducing the commissioners as representatives of the government of the Confederate States.
+On 27 FEB, President Davis wrote a letter to Abraham Lincoln, President-elect of the United States.